-Chris Cornell’s widow Vicky Cornell sues Soundgarden over buyout bid
+Chris Cornell’s widow, Vicky Cornell, sues Soundgarden over buyout bid

-The widow of Soundgarden lead singer Chris Cornell has asked a Western Washington federal court to place a value on the iconic Seattle band amid an attempt to have the surviving members sell their shares to her.
+The widow of Soundgarden lead singer Chris Cornell has filed a new lawsuit, asking a Western Washington federal court to place a value on the iconic Seattle band amid an attempt to have the surviving members sell their shares to her.

 The request, filed Tuesday in the U.S. District Court for Western Washington, reveals recent efforts by both sides to purchase the band’s recordings and other assets outright.